Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

-\section{Two-body decay: $A \rightarrow B+C$}
+\section{Two-body decay: $A \to B+C$}

-Unusual properties of the decay probability at a finite distance are studied in detail for two-body decay here.
-Decay rate is computed with $S[\text T]$ and the finite-size correction to that computed by Fermi's golden rule is found.
-The correction depends on the boundary conditions of the experiments and is computed properly with $S[{\text T}]$ that satisfies the boundary condition at T, instead of $S[{\infty}]$.
+The unusual properties of the decay probability at a finite distance are studied in detail for two-body decay here.
+The decay rate is computed with $S[T]$ and the finite-size correction to that computed by Fermi's golden rule is found.
+The correction depends on the boundary conditions of the experiments and is computed properly with $S[T]$ that satisfies the boundary condition at $T$, instead of $S[\infty]$.
+Two-body decays of a particle $A$ into $B$ and $C$ of masses $m_A$, $m_B$, and $m_C$ satisfying $m_A > m_B+m_C$ and governed by a local Lagrangian